quadespresso/qa-infra/README.md

   * the prefixes for files such as `main.tf`, `variables.tf`, `outputs.tf` are arbitrary otherwise, and are named mainly for human convenience

 * **Any** file ending in `.tf` will be seen by Terraform, so be mindful of any extra files you create in the root or any of the directories referenced by the root `*.tf` files

-* utility script `deploy.sh` will do the right thing based on the above

 ### Teardown